Krish-Parekh/library-management-client/README.md

 ## Description

 This is a Next.js application that integrates `shadcn` for component design, Tailwind CSS for styling, and SWR for data fetching.
 It connects to a backend API with the base URL specified in environment variables.
-The project uses `pnpm` as the package manager.
+The project uses `pnpm` as the package manager and is built with typescript.

 ## Features